Crack Cocaine Withdrawal Symptoms, Stages, & Treatment

 The crack withdrawal timeline is often divided into three stages, each with distinct symptoms:

-• Challenges: Long-term emotional instability and lack of motivation can hinder progress.
+2. Challenges: Emotional instability and lack of motivation.

 What Are the Challenges When Quitting Crack?